Spill the Wine

 "Spill the Wine" is the debut single by singer Eric Burdon and the band War, released in May 1970.
 It was backed by the non-album track "Magic Mountain", and was War's first Billboard chart hit.

 Song description and history

 "Spill the Wine" first appeared on the album Eric Burdon Declares War and runs 4:51.
 Its writing credits include the members of War: Papa Dee Allen, Harold Brown, Eric Burdon, B.B.
 Dickerson, Lonnie Jordan, Charles Miller, Lee Oskar, and Howard E. Scott.
 The song was inspired by an accident in which keyboardist Lonnie Jordan spilled wine on a mixing board.
-It features a prevalent flute solo, and the sound of a woman speaking Spanish—a friend of Eric Burdon—is heard in the background.
+It features a prevalent flute solo, and the sound of a woman speaking Spanish—a friend of Eric Burdon's—is heard in the background.
 An edited version, released as a promo single for radio stations and subsequently included on most compilations, omits the middle spoken recitation, plus one chorus.
 The song was re-released as a single in 1996, after a remix by Junior Vasquez.